Princeton Excess and Surplus Lines Insurance Company; and

-January 2017 Windstorm
+January 2017 Windstorm in Harris County

 On January 20, 2017, a windstorm ripped through Harris County.
 The windstorm caused significant damage to our client’s apartment complex, including damage to building components like light fixtures, windows, drywall, flooring, and the roofing system.

 The insurance carriers, through AmRisc, assigned adjusters, consultants, and agents to the plaintiff’s file that were inadequate and improperly trained.
 Specifically, the claim was delegated to AmRisc to assign the claims to Vericlaim as the third party adjusting firm to handle the claims.

-Despite clear evidence to the contrary, Vericlaim and its internal adjuster claimed the damages were not storm related, and instead were a result of normal wear and tear, deferred maintenance, construction deficiencies, and other excuses.
+Despite clear evidence to the contrary, Vericlaim and its internal adjuster claimed the damages were not storm-related, and instead were a result of normal wear and tear, deferred maintenance, construction deficiencies, and other excuses.

 The carriers engaged in and ratified this improper claims conduct and ultimately approved a gross underpayment of the contractual damages.
 This underpayment omitted important facts, physical evidence, and meteorological data supporting the plaintiff’s claim.